curv3d/curv/docs/Theory.rst

   and enable more partial evaluation.
 * The resulting transformed code is restricted to a statically typed subset of Curv called "GL", which can be compiled into GPU code.
+* A distance function can use operations and data types that are not part of GL, as long as those subexpressions are partially evaluated into something that is supported.